 Marriott Bonvoy Brilliant Card Welcome Offer

-New cardholders can earn 100,000 bonus points with the new Marriott Bonvoy Brilliant Card after you spend $5,000 in purchases in the first three months.
+New cardholders can earn 75,000 bonus points with the new Marriott Bonvoy Brilliant Card after you use your new card to make $3,000 in purchases within the first 3 months.

 The welcome bonus combined with the longterm benefits of holding the card place it squarely in the ‘lucrative premium cards’ category, something to keep in mind when formulating your application strategy for the combined Bonvoy program.
 While the earn rate on non-bonus spending isn’t as high as the SPG cards of old, the card still earns highly flexible points that can be redeemed for stays at 6,700+ hotels, transferred to 40+ airline partners, or exchanged for unique experiences you’ll find hard to get through any other program.

 - 6x points on purchases at properties that fall under the Marriott Bonvoy loyalty umbrella